Cataracts in Children

 What Are Cataracts?

 Clouding or opacity of the eye’s normally-clear lens (located behind the colorful iris) is considered a cataract.
-When cataracts are present, incoming light and visual “pictures” are scattered before reaching the back of the eye (to the degree of the cataract’s severity).
+When cataracts are present, incoming light and visual “pictures” are scattered before reaching the back of the eye.

-If cataracts are present at birth, they are called congenital cataracts, and if formed in the first six months, they are called infantile cataracts.
+If cataracts are present at birth, they are called congenital cataracts, If cataracts are formed in the first six months, they are called infantile cataracts.
 Cataracts can come in different forms and locations on the lens, and the density of the cataracts impacts the degree of vision loss.

 How Are Cataracts Diagnosed?

-Cloudy lenses may be identified visually by parents or a pediatrician, or they may be found during a preventative eye examination if there is a known family history of cataracts or other visual impairment.
-They may also be found during an eye examination when another visual impairment has been previously identified, or they may go undetected until symptoms (such as apparent poor vision, aversion to bright light, or strabismus) present in an otherwise healthy child.
+Cloudy lenses may be identified visually by parents or a pediatrician, or they may be found during a preventative eye examination.
+Cataracts may also be found during an eye examination when another visual impairment has been previously identified.
+They may go undetected until symptoms present in an otherwise healthy child.

 Regardless, an ophthalmologist will diagnose clouded lenses as cataracts during a dilated eye exam.